-German is the mother tongue of about a 100 million Europeans and is spoken, according to estimates, by another 80 million people worldwide as a foreign language.
+German is the most widely spoken language in Europe, with 100 million native speakers.
+Around 15.4 million people are currently learning German as a foreign language around the world.
 It is the second most commonly used scientific language as well as the language of literary mastery and philosophy.
 Knowledge of German opens up a whole world of opportunities, for jobs in Germany as well as in multinational companies, for specialist vocations like tourism, where German-speaking tourists are the world’s biggest spenders, and for advanced research and studies.

 Whatever plans you may have for the future, knowledge of German will increase your options.
 When you learn German you acquire a range of skills which can improve the quality of both your work and private life.

 The Goethe-Instituts also known as Max Mueller Bhavans (MMBs) in India offer the best atmosphere for learning German.
 In addition to the standard courses for adults and teens, they also offer extensive courses or short term courses.
 Distance learning, blended learning as well as customised courses for companies are also on option.